-Product development and manufacturing includes (i) manufacturing operations, both in-house and with contract manufacturing organizations (CMOs), validation activities, quality assurance and analytical chemistry capabilities that support the manufacture of our KL4 surfactant used in research and development activities and our medical devices, including our ADS; (ii) design and development activities related to our NextGen ADS for use in our AEROSURF clinical development program; and (iii) pharmaceutical and manufacturing development activities, including development of a lyophilized dosage form of our KL4 surfactant.
+Product development and manufacturing includes (i) manufacturing operations, both in-house and with contract manufacturing organizations (CMOs), validation activities, quality assurance and analytical chemistry capabilities that support the manufacture of our KL4 surfactant used in research and development activities and our medical devices, including our ADS; (ii) design and development activities related to our ADS for use in our AEROSURF clinical development program; and (iii) pharmaceutical and manufacturing development activities, including development of a lyophilized dosage form of our KL4 surfactant.
 These costs include employee expenses, facility-related costs, depreciation, costs of drug substances (including raw materials), supplies, quality control and assurance activities, analytical services, and expert consultants and outside services to support pharmaceutical and device development activities.

-Product development and manufacturing expenses decreased \$0.3 million for the three months ended March 31, 2018 compared to the same period in 2017 due to (i) our ongoing efforts to conserve cash and reduce costs and (ii) a July 2017 workforce reduction.
+Product development and manufacturing expenses decreased \$0.1 million for the three months ended June 30, 2018 and \$0.4 million for the six months ended June 30, 2018 compared to the same periods in 2017 due to (i) our ongoing efforts to conserve cash and reduce costs and (ii) a July 2017 workforce reduction.